SiboLi666/BasicOpenFOAMProgramming/README.md

-## Welcome to this set of OpenFOAM® programming tutorials!

-These are intented to provide a beginner C++ programmer with hands-on examples of how to develop code within the OpenFOAM® framework.
-These tutorials hope to be more approachable than most of the materials available on-line, which tend to assume that the user is proficient in the C++ programming language.
-Please see below for a brief summary of what each individual tutorial covers and how to use it.
+## Requirements

 The tutorials have been most recently tested on the official OpenFOAM 3.0.1 version.

-## Requirements

 It's advisable that you go through these basic C++ tutorials, having tried compiling and running most of the examples, before continuing: http://www.cplusplus.com/doc/tutorial/